BathroomEpiphanies/costar_keyboard/doc/introduction.md

 from the manufacturer Costar which the controllers this firmware is intended to be run on are of this type.

-Microcontroller generally have what is called GPIO pins (General Purpose Input/Output), these may be able to read digital (or analogue) values, or output digital (or analogue values).
+Microcontrollers generally have what is called GPIO pins (General Purpose Input/Output), these may be able to read digital (or analogue) values, or output digital (or analogue values).
 A mechanical switch keyboard will only need to deal with digital signals.
 These pins when